5 Exercises to Strengthen Your Vocal Cord Muscles and Improve Pitch

 How to Perform:

 - Begin by familiarizing yourself with the solfege scale in a comfortable key.
 Sing each note clearly, focusing on hitting the center of the pitch without wavering.
-Use a piano or tuning app to check your accuracy.
+Use a piano or a tuning app to check your accuracy.
 Gradually increase the complexity by incorporating jumps between non-adjacent notes, challenging your pitch control and memory.

 Conclusion